F

 Although employers are legally required to pay nonexempt employees on an hourly basis, nonexempt employees who are paid on a piece rate, daily rate or salary basis, are also entitled to overtime pay – their pay is calculated differently and based on a variety of factors.

-Consult our best employment law attorneys in Pasadena today to calculate your overtime today to understand whether or not your employer is violating laws.
+Consult our best employment attorneys in Pasadena today to calculate your overtime today to understand whether or not your employer is violating laws.

 Even though federal laws in the U.S. do NOT require employers to provide any type of breaks to employees, state laws do.
 Under California law, employees are entitled to meal and rest breaks of at least 30 minutes for a shift more than 5 hours in a workday.
 Also, employees in Pasadena and all across California are entitled to a 10-minute break for every 4 hours worked.